Maximizing Seaweed Growth on Autonomous Farms: A Dynamic Programming Approach for Underactuated Systems Navigating on Uncertain Ocean Currents: Method

 \subsection{Reasoning Beyond the Forecast Horizon}

-As the growth cycles of seaweed typically span weeks to months, our aim is to maximize the seaweed mass at an \textit{extended} future time $\Text$ after the final time of the available 5-day forecast $\Tfc$.
+As the growth cycles of seaweed typically spans months, our aim is to maximize the seaweed mass at an \textit{extended} future time $\Text$ after the final time of the 5-day forecast $\Tfc$.
 A principled way to reason beyond the planning horizon is to estimate the expected growth our seaweed farm will experience from the state $\traj{\Tfc}$ onward and add this as terminal reward $\trm$ to Eq. \ref{eq:value_func}.